antoniogarrote/json-ld-macros/README.md

 This rule can be used to delete properties of the selected nodes.
 Possible values are a single string with the name of the property to remove or an array of properties that will be removed.

+### @add

+This rule can be used to add properties of the selected nodes.
+The value must be a object with the properties and values to be added to the node.

 ### @only

 Collects a set of properties from the selected nodes and delete the remaining properties.
 Possible values for the this rule body are a single property to select or an array witht the properties that must be collected.